nltk.featstruct.FeatDict¶

 Return a new copy of

-.
+self.
 The new copy will not be frozen.- Parameters

 deep – If true, create a deep copy; if false, create a shallow copy.